steelcowboy/commandline-examples/README.md

 # commandline-examples
-Example data for using the command line
+Example files and docs for using the command line.
+Developed for the Cal Poly Local Hack Day, which took place on December 2nd 2017.